Dancing with the Stars (American TV series) season 20: Week 9: Semifinals

-Couples performed one unlearned dance, and as a routine coached and styled by one of the four judges.
-To avoid favoritism, the judges did not score the couple they coached, so the second round dances received a total score out of 30 instead of 40.
+Couples performed one unlearned dance, and a routine coached and styled by one of the four judges.
+To avoid favoritism, the judges did not score the couple they coached (their absent score is marked by an X below), so the second-round dances received a total score out of 30 instead of 40.
 Couples are listed in the order they performed.

 Week 10: Finals

-On the first night, couples performed a dance they previously performed, as well as a freestyle routine.
-On the second night, the couples danced a fusion dance of two previously learned dance styles.
+On the first night, couples performed a dance that they had previously done, as well as their freestyle routine.
+On the second night, the couples performed a fusion dance of two previously learned dance styles.
 Couples are listed in the order they performed.